 What can I find out from the performance tables?

 The secondary school performance tables provide data and information about:

-- the proportion of pupils making expected progress in English and mathematics
+- the proportion of students making expected progress in English and mathematics

-- value added scores comparing the progress made by pupils in the school with all pupils nationally
+- value added scores comparing the progress made by students in the school with all students nationally

 - information about teaching staff and other members of the school workforce